-Listed at the fifth position on our best dog nail clippers ranking is a product from the famous company, Andis.
-They are very well-known for making one of the best dog hair clippers, and have fairly recently got into the dog nail clipper category as well.
+Listed at the seventh position on our list of best nail clippers for dogs is an item from a famous company, Andis.
+They are very well-known for making some of the best dog grooming products, and have fairly recently got into the dog nail clipper category as well.

 Once again, when it comes to picking among traditionally designed pet nail clippers, majority of the “good” options are extremely similar, since the design itself is pretty basic.
 Therefore, all top five options of these best dog nail clippers are actually almost identical, and it all comes down to price and personal preference.

 - Product Type: PET SUPPLIES